mazhuang96/mazhuang96/README.md

 ### Hi there 👋

+> The mystery of creation is like the darkness of night--it is great.
+Delusions of knowledge are like the fog of the morning.

 <!--
 **mazhuang96/mazhuang96** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.